atsign-foundation/at_java/README.md

 ### May 29 2022
 * Retry bug fixed in Register CLI
-* Config yaml parameters restructured and backwards compatibility provided to break exiting usages.
+* Config yaml parameters restructured and backwards compatibility provided to break existing usages.
 * New parameter added to validateOtp method in RegisterUtil.java.
 The usage of this parameter is provided in java docs of the respective method.